oVirt/ovirt-site/source/feature/jsonrpc.html.md

 ### Summary

-Using a phased approach we are going to a point where messaging is the main communication model between the engine and VDSM as well as the numerous VDSM subsystems.
-The biggest difference between current implementation and the goal is communication model change from synchronous http to asynchronous tcp.
-Xml message format is going to be replaced with json which will reduce parsing time.
+Using a phased approach, we are going to a point where messaging is the main communication model between the engine and VDSM as well as the numerous VDSM subsystems.
+The biggest difference between current implementation and the goal is communication model change from synchronous HTTP to asynchronous TCP.
+The XML message format is going to be replaced with JSON, which will reduce parsing time.

 ### Owner